dongchanlim/MSBA/CapstoneProject/README.md

 ### Business Statement
 ------
 **Business Problem:** What is the problem?
 Why is it a problem?
->  Credit Loan is likely to evaluated mostly based on the banked history and credit usage.
-Unbanked population could not obtain credit hitory yet or has insufficient amount of credit history.
+>  Loan payment ablities is most likely to asessed with the loaners' banked history and credit usage history.
+This causes Unbanked population who hasn't obtain credit hitory yet to prevent financial loan activities.
 [Home Credit](https://www.homecredit.net/) is the company dedicated to provided lines of credit (loans) to the unbanked population who has a high risk of default.

 **Benefit of a solution**.
 How will the business benefit from a solution?
-> Building a solid repayment abilities prediction model leads to a stable, controllable financial system for Home Credit to identify people, which result in healthier lifecycle for personal loaners who hasn't the financial history yet.
+> Building prediction model leads to a stable & controllable financial system for Home Credit to identify credible candidates, which increases the number of personal loaners who hasn't the financial history yet.
+Also it would result in providing a positive and safe borrowing experience for underserved people.

 **Success Metrics.** How will stakeholders judge whether the project was a success?
 > Success Metrics are evaluated on area under the ROC curve (AUC) between the predicted probability and the observed target.